 The next two tables were published in the FDOT study.
 The first table shows traditional efforts being utilized for engaging underserved populations in the planning process.
-The MS Gulf Coast MPO continues to use most of these strategies.
-The second table reveals which current technology-based tools work best for the various
+The MS Gulf Coast MPO continues to use most

 Table 3-5: Efforts Made by States to Involve Underserved Population Groups